jboss-container-images/jboss-kie-modules/README.md

 the [jboss-kie-kieserver](jboss-kie-kieserver) is imported and installed in the target image.

--## Tests
+## Tests

+There are two different kind of tests:

+- bats
--
+- behave

--There are two different kind of tests: bats and behave, which are described in details in the next topics.
+Which are described in details in the next topics.

 ### Running Bats tests